Wetherspoon runs low on beer amid driver shortage

 - Comments

-Pub chain JD Wetherspoon has said that some of its pubs have run out of some beer brands because of supply chain issues.
+The Wetherspoon chain has said some of its pubs have run out of some beer brands because of supply chain issues.

+Brewer Molson Coors said that like many in the industry, it had been hit by an HGV driver shortage.

-A Coca-Cola bottling giant also said it was suffering from similar problems due to a lack of drivers and a shortage of aluminium cans.
+A Coca-Cola bottling giant also said Diet Coke was unavailable in supermarkets owing to a lack of drivers, reports said.

 The UK is facing a shortage of lorry drivers that hauliers have blamed on Covid and Brexit.

-The government has consistently said that UK drivers need to be found.
+But the government has consistently said that UK drivers need to be found.

 The logistical problems have led to empty shelves at some supermarkets, while the retail industry has flagged concerns about Christmas supplies.